Yann Bodiger: Club career

 Bodiger is a youth exponent from Toulouse.
 He made his Ligue 1 debut at 9 August 2014 against OGC Nice.

-On 14 May 2016, the last match day of the 2015–2016 season, Bodiger scored his first goal for the club in the 80th minute against Angers to win the match 3–2.
+On 14 May 2016, the last match day of the 2015–16 season, Bodiger scored his first goal for the club in the 80th minute against Angers to win the match 3–2.
 His goal ensured that Toulouse remained in Ligue 1, finishing the season in 17th place with 40 points, just one point above the relegation zone.

 In January 2019, Bodiger was loaned to Córdoba CF from Toulouse.
 On 15 July, he signed with fellow Segunda División side Cádiz CF on a two-year contract.

 On 1 February 2021, Bodiger terminated his contract with the Yellow Submarine, and moved to second division side CD Castellón just hours later.
 After the latter's relegation, he agreed to a one-year deal with FC Cartagena.

 On 21 June 2022, after being an undisputed starter for Cartagena, Bodiger signed a two-year contract with Granada CF, freshly relegated to the second level.
+He terminated his link with the club on 1 September 2023, and agreed to a three-year deal with CD Tenerife just hours later.

+On 23 July 2025, after suffering relegation, Bodiger moved to AD Ceuta FC also in the Spanish second division.